YOWCT/Digital-Government-Civic-Tech-Open-Curriculum/Introduction/README.md

 ## Goals

-Basic definitions and context will be covered, as well as concepts like "Government as a platform".
+- Basic definitions and context will be covered, as well as concepts like "Government as a platform".
+- Short history of how we got here.

-We will draw on local, regional, national and international context where applicable.
+- Will draw on local, regional, national and international context where applicable.

 ## Activities